MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L02_Solution.md

 ## Scenario

-In this lab, you create a publisher and a solution.
+In this lab, you will create a publisher and a solution.

 ## Exercise 1 - Create publisher and solution